MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Microsoft.Graph.Beta.Sites.md

 Update the navigation property canvasLayout in sites

 ### [Update-MgBetaSitePageCanvaLayoutHorizontalSection](Update-MgBetaSitePageCanvaLayoutHorizontalSection.md)
-Update the navigation property horizontalSections in sites
+Update the properties of a horizontalSection object.

 ### [Update-MgBetaSitePageCanvaLayoutHorizontalSectionColumn](Update-MgBetaSitePageCanvaLayoutHorizontalSectionColumn.md)
 Update the navigation property columns in sites